AztecProtocol/aztec-packages/docs/docs/aztec/concepts_overview.md

 ### Dive deeper into how Aztec works

-Explore the Concepts for a deeper understanding into the components that make up Aztec:
+Explore the Concepts for a deeper understanding of the components that make up Aztec:

 <div className="card-container">